© 2024 St. Louis Public Radio

 "One death is too many, to be very clear,” Aldridge said.

-He said the overall quality and stability of the jail needs to be improved, and that officials should look into how to make it stable for all people who come in, regardless of whether they’ve been using drugs or have had inadequate health care.
+He said that the overall quality and stability of the jail needs to be improved and that officials should look into how to make it stable for all people who come in, regardless of whether they’ve been using drugs or have had inadequate health care.

-Nicole Grundmeier from the Midwest Newsroom contributed to this reporting.
+Nicole Grundmeier of the Midwest Newsroom contributed to this reporting.

 Lacretia Wimbley is a general assignment reporter for St. Louis Public Radio.